awslabs/mlspace/frontend/docs/admin-guide/auth-configuration-reference.md

 - **Type**: String (comma-separated)
 - **Required**: No
 - **Default**: None
-- **Description**: Additional domains for cross-domain cookie sync
+- **Description**: **Not currently needed.** Reserved for future multi-domain cookie sync functionality
 - **Example**: `"notebooks.mlspace.com,admin.mlspace.com"`
-- **Notes**: Enables seamless authentication across multiple domains.
-The primary domain is automatically detected from the Host header.
+- **Notes**: This parameter is not currently used or expected to be set.
+It is reserved for future functionality to enable seamless authentication across multiple domains.

 ### AUTH_OIDC_CLIENT_SECRET_NAME
 - **Type**: String